Crossing Numbers of Knots on Closed Surfaces: Proof of the Threshold Inequality

 \subsection{Step 2.
 Bounding bridge number by ascending number}

 \begin{lemma}[{\cite[Theorem 2.2]{O}}] For any knot $K$ and closed surface $F$,

 \end{lemma}

-\begin{proof} Let $D$ be a regular diagram of $K$ on $F$ with $a(K;F) = a$.
-With a fixed base point and orientation, $D$ has exactly $a$ ascending points.
-Let $d(D)$ be the descending diagram obtained by flipping these $a$ crossings.
+\begin{proof} Let $D$ be a regular diagram of $K$ on $F$ with $a(K;F)=a$.
+Fix an orientation and a base point $x$ away from the crossings, and let $d(D)$ be the descending diagram obtained by changing precisely the $a$ ascending crossings.
+Thus, when the diagram is traversed from $x$, the first visit to every crossing is along the over-strand.

-We embed $d(D)$ into $N(F) \cong F \times [-1, 1]$ so that as we traverse the knot from the base point, the height coordinate strictly decreases from $1$ to $-1$, with a single vertical arc connecting $-1$ to $1$ at the base point.
-This gives a 1-bridge presentation of a trivial knot with respect to $F$, with exactly one maximal point.
+We now realize $d(D)$ in the product neighborhood $N(F)=F\times[-1,1]$.
+Cut the diagram at $x$ and parametrize the resulting immersed arc by $t\in[0,1]$, in the order in which it is traversed from the base point.
+Give this arc the height $1-2t$.
+If a crossing is met at parameters $t_1<t_2$, then the descending condition says that the branch at $t_1$ must be the over-branch; indeed $1-2t_1>1-2t_2$.
+After the usual small local perturbations near the crossings, this gives an embedded arc in $F\times[-1,1]$ whose projection is $d(D)$ and whose height is strictly decreasing away from small crossing neighborhoods.
+Finally, close the arc at the base point by a short vertical arc over $x$.
+This vertical arc is contained in a small product fiber $\{x\}\times[-1,1]$ and is disjoint from the rest of the lifted diagram.

+The resulting knot has exactly one local maximum and one local minimum with respect to the height coordinate.
+Moreover, the upper and lower pieces are boundary-parallel in the two product regions.
+For example, the upper piece is obtained by joining an initial segment of the decreasing lifted arc to a subarc of the vertical closing arc; projecting this piece to $F\times\{0\}$ and taking the product trace gives a bridge disk.
+If the projected path has self-intersections on $F$, the different sheets occur at different heights, and a sufficiently thin product trace is embedded.
+The same argument applies to the lower piece.
+Hence $d(D)$ gives a $1$-bridge presentation with respect to $F$.
+No assertion is made that this knot is trivial in $S^3$; on a higher-genus surface a descending diagram may represent an essential homology class of $F$.

-To recover $K$, we restore the original over/under crossing information at the $a$ ascending points by locally isotoping the under-strand upward so that it exceeds the over-strand.
-Each such operation introduces exactly one new maximal point.
-The resulting presentation of $K$ has $1 + a$ maximal points, so $b(K;F) \le 1 + a$, which gives $a(K;F) \ge b(K;F) - 1$. \end{proof}
+To recover the original knot $K$, restore the original crossing information at the $a$ ascending crossings.
+This is done inside pairwise disjoint small 3-balls in $N(F)$ by pushing the appropriate strand upward over the other strand.
+Each such local move introduces at most one additional local maximum and preserves the boundary-parallel bridge disks outside the small ball, with the obvious local disk added in the ball.
+Therefore $K$ has a bridge presentation with at most $1+a$ bridges.
+Thus